Is Chocolate Bad for Dogs?

 3. Added Sugars, Fats, & Xylitol

 Dogs aren't equipped to metabolize all of the added sugars, fats, salts, and sweeteners in most chocolate bars.
-The longer the ingredient list, the more risky a piece of candy is to your dog.
+The longer the ingredient list, the riskier the candy.

 Added sugars can trigger gastrointestinal upset, vomiting, diarrhea, and physiological changes.
-Added sugars can also give your dog another jolt of energy on top of the stimulant boosts from theobromine and caffeine, making things even riskier.
+They can also give your dog another jolt of energy on top of the stimulant boost from theobromine and caffeine.

 Fats in chocolate bars also pose the risk of inflammation of the pancreas.
-Lastly, products with xylitol may be deadly to dogs, as xylitol is a sweetener that is toxic to them in even the smallest amounts.
-Xylitol is a natural sweetener that has fewer calories than sugar, so it is often used as a substitute.
+Lastly, products with xylitol may be deadly to dogs, as xylitol is a sweetener toxic to them even in the smallest amounts.
+Xylitol is a low-calorie sugar substitute often used in diet or sugar-free candies.

 What to Do if Your Dog Has Eaten Chocolate